 Yakov Gubanov is a classical composer, pianist, and teacher.
-Born in Kiev, Ukraine, in 1954, he began playing the piano and composing music at a very young age, and went on to earn his degree in composition from the Moscow Conservatory in 1976 and a Ph.D. in music theory in 1983.
-During his years in Moscow he was one of the last private students of Dmitri Shostakovich, with whom he studied over the course of five years.
+Born in Kiev, Ukraine, in 1954, he began playing the piano and composing music at a very young age and went on to earn his degree in composition from the Moscow Conservatory in 1976 and a Ph.D. in music theory in 1983.
+During his conservatory period he was given the opportunity to meet Dmitri Shostakovich, and to study with him privately over the course of two years.

 Over the first decade of the XXI century, he dedicated himself mostly to sacred choral music.
 His Christmas motet for mixed choir “Videntes Magi Stellam", was commissioned and performed extensively in Italy by Coro Polifonico Citta' di Rovigo, and premiered for American audience by the King's Chapel Choir in Boston.
 His madrigal for four voices "Benedicta et Venerabilis", commissioned by the Italian vocal ensemble Cantica Symphonia, was performed and broadcast on national public radio in Italy and France.
 In 2008 it was released on Glossa label CD Stella del Nostro Mar and was awarded the Diapason d’Or prize.